Waikato DHB retires data centre in first steps of digital transformation journey

 The Waikato District Health Board (DHB) has taken the first steps in its digital transformation journey with the help of Revera.

 Revera is a Spark New Zealand company founded 15 years ago by two former Hitachi Data Systems managers.
 The Kiwi cloud company will help the Waikato DHB take the first steps in migrating its core IT infrastructure to the cloud.

 The DHB’s switch to cloud-based infrastructure follows a government directive requiring state health providers to adopt Infrastructure-as-a-Service (IaaS) from vendors vetted and approved by the Department of Internal Affairs.

-The three-year project will retire the DHB’s Hamilton-based data centre, alongside legacy enterprise servers and storage systems supporting 700-plus applications, which will be replaced with on-demand infrastructure services from Revera’s Homeland Government IaaS Cloud.
+The three-year project will retire the DHB’s Hamilton-based data center, alongside legacy enterprise servers and storage systems supporting 700-plus applications, which will be replaced with on-demand infrastructure services from Revera’s Homeland Government IaaS Cloud.

-The systems migration is underway and project teams are now working on the design and testing of a new virtualised environment hosted in Revera’s Takanini data centre with high capacity connections provided by Spark.
+The systems migration is underway and project teams are now working on the design and testing of a new virtualised environment hosted in Revera’s Takanini data center with high capacity connections provided by Spark.